bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 looked up stuff on JavaScript online, you can find that you can find a lot about this keyword.
 It can be pretty confusing.
 But in the context in which we&apos;re going to use it in this course that this keyword is fairly simple.
-It basically means that the **menu** that we clicked on, we&apos;ve add an event listener to all the menus.
+It basically means that the <b>menu</b> that we clicked on, we&apos;ve add an event listener to all the menus.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 75. test console log menu click (48) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->